flalix/pubmed_and_AI/aula02/pesquisa_ia_refbib.rst

 Refazendo a pergunta:
 ----------------------

-Query: Which are the official bibliography references for "Gaucher disease" and "Single-Cell experiments".
+Query: Which are the official bibliographic references for "Gaucher disease" and "Single-Cell experiments".
 Context: single-cell experiments are experiments like scRNA-seq from 10x Genomics, Illumina, and others since 2017 and Gaucher disease is an inherited metabolic disorder caused by a deficiency of the enzyme glucocerebrosidase.

 Gemma: Resposta
 ================